anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 = 2.0 =
 Includes an admin page for arranging the TinyMCE toolbar buttons, easy installation, a lot of bugfixes, customized "Smilies" plugin that uses the built-in WordPress smilies, etc. The admin page uses jQuery and jQuery UI that lets you "drag and drop" the TinyMCE buttons to arrange your own toolbars and enables/disables the corresponding plugins depending on the used buttons.

+== Upgrade Notice ==

+= 4.0.2 =
+Fixes for showing of all toolbars, advanced options for superadmins, vertical align for table cells, and more.

 == Frequently Asked Questions ==